Medically reviewed by Drugs.com. Last updated on Jun 29, 2022.

 If the mucus that you cough up is colored, your doctor may want to test a sample of it for bacteria.

-These tests use a thin, flexible tube equipped with a light and camera.
-With a bronchoscope, your doctor can look at your lungs and air passages.
+- Bronchoscopy.
+Using a thin, flexible tube equipped with a light and camera (bronchoscope), your doctor can look at your lungs and air passages.
 A biopsy can also be taken from the inside lining of your airway (mucosa) to look for abnormalities.

 A spirometer is a diagnostic device that measures the amount of air you're able to breathe in and out and the time it takes you to exhale completely after you take a deep breath.

 A chest X-ray and spirometry, at a minimum, are typically ordered to find the cause of a chronic cough in children.

 Determining the cause of chronic cough is crucial to effective treatment.
 In many cases, more than one underlying condition may be causing your chronic cough.

 If you are currently smoking, your doctor will discuss with you your readiness to quit and provide assistance to achieve this goal.

 If you're taking an ACE inhibitor medication, your doctor may switch you to another medicine that doesn't have cough as a side effect.